Robie is an Italian artist who now lives in the US. She loves to share useful vacation tips and first-hand knowledge about Italy.

 Avoid Traveling at Ferragosto If You Can

 If you plan to visit during that period, be aware the cities become ghost towns.
-Most shops and business close, inhabitants go to the beach or travel, to the point that barely no one is around… but the tourists.
-Also, since August is the peak vacation period for Italians, it gets quite costly.
+Most shops and businesses close, and inhabitants go to the beach or travel, to the point that barely anyone is around… well, no one but the tourists.
+Also, since August is the peak vacation period for Italians, reservations get quite costly.

 The best way to save money while on vacation is to spend your money away from the usual touristic itineraries.

-Choose a hotel in a less touristic area, look for restaurants and shops used by locals.
+Choose a hotel in a less touristic area and look for restaurants and shops used by locals.

 Don’t get trapped by shining and fancy tourist shops, you can save lots of money and get better quality for the price if when it’s time to purchase you stir away from the main attractions.

-Ask for directions and advice at your hotel front desk, or even to people on the street.
+Ask for directions and advice at your hotel front desk, or even from people on the street.
 The average Italian is very happy to be helpful.

 © 2012 Robie Benve